Extinction in Psychology: Definition and Examples

 What Is Extinction in Psychology?

-Extinction in psychology refers to weakening or eliminating a learned behavior by removing the reinforcement or consequence that previously followed that behavior.
-Simply put, extinction involves the reduction or cessation of a behavior when it is no longer reinforced.
+It involves weakening or eliminating a learned behavior by removing the reinforcement or consequence that previously followed that behavior.
+Extinction involves reducing or ceasing a behavior when it is no longer reinforced.

 Extinction happens when a response that has been previously conditioned is no longer reinforced.
 In the absence of reinforcement, the response gradually decreases and eventually disappears.
-Extinguishing a response can happen in both classical conditioning and operant conditioning
+Extinguishing a response can happen in both classical conditioning and operant conditioning.

 To understand how extinction works, it can be helpful to look at how it happens in different types of conditioning and explore examples of how it can be used to help modify behavior.